NMAtapoor/Imbalanced-Data-Pipeline/README.md

         Task 3.2.3: Check each dataset version for new added column Task 3.2.4: Merge the datasets
         Task 3.2.5: Cross check for correctness of merging process
         <span style="color:red; font-weight:bold">EPIC 4 STORY 4.1 TASKS</span>
         Task 4.1.1: Design the database schema or table structure to store the merges dataset.
         Task 4.1.2: Establish connection to the database - e.g., PostgreSQL.
         Task 4.1.3: Write the merged into the database table.
         Task 4.1.4: Verify data insertion was successful into the table.
         Task 4.1.5: Ensure datasets are easily accessible for querying the merged data.
+        <span style="color:red; font-weight:bold">EPIC 5 STORY 5.1 TASKS</span>
+        Task 5.1.1: Split each dataset version into training and testing sets.
+        Task 5.1.2: Select ML classifiers.
+        Task 5.1.3: Train models on the training data.
+        Task 5.1.4: Test models on the test data.
+        Task 5.1.5: Store trained models and predictions for evaluation.
+        <span style="color:red; font-weight:bold">EPIC 5 STORY 5.2 TASKS</span>
+        Task 5.2.1: Compute required performance metrics for each model on each dataset version.
+        Task 5.2.2: Visualize results using streamlit.
+        Task 5.2.3: Compare performance across different imbalance rates.
+        <span style="color:red; font-weight:bold">EPIC 5 STORY 5.3 TASKS</span>
+        Task 5.3.1: Install streamlit library
+        Task 5.3.2: Visualize the ML model performance metrics using line char, or bar chart.

 ```
+---
+---

+# Conclusion:

+**- Goal 1:** To create a ETL pipeline for clean, transform, standardize, and resample the highly imbalanced dataset of Abalone, which was achieved.

+**- Goal 2:** To examine the impact of imbalance data on ML model performance, which was achieved through streamlit app.

+**- Challenge:**

+- Every thing went well and smoothly, except for streamlit app deployment which still the issue has not been resolve.

+**- Lesson Learned:**

+- Defining a clear and concise plan is key for using the time efficiently and accomplishing the project on-time.
+- Divide and Conquer, and improve a feature/functionality through iterative process showed very useful and effective.
+- No one will be facing into challenge in doing Capstone Project, if the training delivered is followed consistently, and at least 60% of the topics taught are grasped.

+**- Further Development:**
+-  Add functionality to streamlit app to predict the age (young/old) of Abalone, given a number of attributes.
+- The ETL pipeline and the Streamlit app also can be deployed in AWS using the Serverless (Lambda, Glue, ), and storage S3 bucket or RDS.